Eeeek! It is nearly Halloween and every shop seems to be jammed full of lollies, chocolate and not-so-healthy foods.

 Cut faces into the side of the capsicum as you would a pumpkin using a small sharp knife.
 Cut the lids off the capsicum.
 Remove the seeds inside.
 Stuff pepper with salad mix and top with the shredded chicken.

-If you love pumpkin, her are 5 delicious healthy snacks you can make for Halloween with pumpkin.
+If you love pumpkins, her are 5 delicious healthy snacks you can make for Halloween with pumpkin.

 The Healthy Kids Smoothies have been specially made as a healthy snack for kids